endsat/endsat/README.md

-# ends.at – get a link that redirects anywhere you want it to
+# ends.at – your link that redirects anywhere you want it to

 It's quick and easy to create a short, custom URL that points where you choose + any shortlinks you create.

-## ⚡ Get Started in 3 Simple Steps
+## Get Started in 3 Simple Steps

 ### 1️.
 Connect with GitHub
 - If you don’t have a GitHub account, [create one here](https://github.com/signup).